Make sure you have a sharp blade for taking geranium cuttings

-- a mother plant
+- A mother plant

-- some seed compost
+- Seed compost

 - Cut the mother plant just above a leaf joint on the main stem and then trim the cutting you’ve taken to just below the joint.